momento00/poketwo-autocatcher/README.md

 <h2>About</h2>

-Zeta v1.3 is an advanced open-source Pokétwo autocatcher featuring AI-powered catching, automated captcha solving, and comprehensive automation features.
+Zeta v1.4 is an advanced open-source Pokétwo autocatcher featuring AI-powered catching, automated captcha solving, and comprehensive automation features.
 Fully customizable and designed for efficiency and ease of use.
 Runnable on multiple accounts simultaneously with advanced tracking and logging capabilities.
+Now includes global slash commands for seamless control.

 <h2 align="left">Support</h2>